Hilda Paredes: Biography

 Paredes continues to live in London, is a freelance composer, has taught composition and lectured at Manchester University, the University of San Diego California, as well as in Mexico, Spain, at Centre Acanthes in France and was the 2007 Darius Milhaud Visiting Professor at Mills College in the US.

 Her second completed chamber opera "El Palacio Imaginado", commissioned by Musik der Jahrhunderte, English National Opera and the Festival of Arts and Ideas in New Haven, premiered with much acclaim in both sides of the Atlantic.

 Hilda Paredes has been commissioned by soloists, ensembles and orchestras around the world.
 Her music has been performed by internationally renowned ensembles such as Lontano, London Sinfonietta, Ensemble Modern, Neue Vocalsolisten, Ensemble Signal, Ensemble Sospeso, and Arditti Quartet It has been widely performed at important international festivals, such as Huddersfield in the UK; Berlin Philharmonic and Eclat in Germany; Festival D'Automne, Cité de la Musique, Musica and Octobre en Normandie, in France; Wien Modern, in Austria; Akiyoshidai Music Festival, in Japan; Archipel, in Geneva; De Ijsbreker Chamber Music Festival, in Amsterdam; Warsaw Autumn, in Poland; Ultima, in Oslo; Melbourne Festival, in Australia; Festival of Arts and Ideas and June in Buffalo in the USA, Ars Musica in Bruxelles; Festival de Alicante, in Spain; Festival Internacional Cervantino in Mexico, amongst others.

-A music theatre work based on the life of the Afro-American freedom fighter Harriet Tubman premiered in 2018 in Amsterdam and the Huddersfield Contemporary Music Festival.
+A music theatre work titled "Harriet" or "Coded Messages: Scenes in the Life of Harriet Tubman", based on the life of the Afro-American freedom fighter Harriet Tubman, premiered in 2018 in Amsterdam and the Huddersfield Contemporary Music Festival.

+In 2024 Paredes received an Ivor Novello Award nomination at The Ivors Classical Awards.
+"The Hearing Trumpet" picked up a nomination for Best Chamber Ensemble Composition.